akrejcir/ovirt-import-xen-ova/README.md

   - Capacity
   - Bootable flag

-Then each disk iamge is converted from VHD format to qcow2 format by running `qemu-img convert` utility.
+Then each disk image is converted from VHD format to qcow2 format by running `qemu-img convert` utility.

 ##### Example
 ```bash